PrathamGupta99/lms-backend/README.md

 ## First admin user
 - Public registration (`POST /auth/register`) always creates an admin.
 Use this endpoint to create the initial admin after connecting to MongoDB.
+- Admins cannot take tests; they can only manage and preview.
+Normal users are created by admins and can take adaptive tests via unique URLs.

 ## API docs
 - Swagger available at `/api-docs` when the server is running.